 OUTCOME AND FOLLOW-UP

 His speech was improved although still unclear, and he had no dizziness or fatigue.
 Mental condition was normal.
-Physical examination showed stable vital signs, good cooperation with examiners and dysarthria.
+Physical examination showed stable vital signs, good cooperation with examiners, and dysarthria.
 Ocular tremor was absent, tongue tremor was present, facial muscle activity was normal, neck was soft, and neck shrug was strong.
 MMT scores after treatment were all increased to 5 points except for muscles associated with hand grip with an increased score to 4 points, in which 5 points is defined as having normal muscle strength with active movement against full resistance without evident fatigue.
 There was no obvious abnormality in the bilateral deep and shallow sensation and complex sensation.
 The standing balance was normal.
 Bilateral knee reflex, Achilles tendon reflex, periosteal reflex and biceps reflex had no obvious abnormalities.
-Babinski sign, Brudzinski sign, Hoffmann sign and finger test were negative.
+Babinski sign, Brudzinski sign, Hoffmann sign, and finger test were negative.
 ADL score at discharge was 100 points (Table 1) (Figure 2).

 DISCUSSION

 Adrenocorticotropic hormone, produced by hypophysis, stimulates the production and secretion of adrenocortical hormone.
 Secondary adrenal insufficiency occurs when the anterior pituitary function is impaired.
 When adrenal insufficiency occurs, aldosterone secretion decreases and water and sodium excretion increase.
 In addition, the decrease of cortisol hormone can promote the secretion of antidiuretic hormone, causing the decrease of water excretion and hyponatremia.
 After rapid correction of sodium, demyelination of the CNS may occur.
-Patients with extramedullary myelinolysis have various behavioral abnormalities, such as dance-like movements, lethargy, and apathy.
+Patients with extramedullary myelinolysis have various behavioral abnormalities such as dance-like movements, lethargy, and apathy.
 The extrapyramidal symptoms can be expressed as skeletal muscle loss, parkinsonism, and hand and foot movements[2,6].
 The mechanism is not completely clear at present, and the current view is that the steady-state condition of nerve cells depends on the migration of inorganic ions inside and outside the cell.
 When serum sodium is quickly corrected, the external conditions change.
 If the ion exchange of the cells does not reach equilibrium, the cells either synthesize the organic permeate or transport the ions from the external environment into the cell.
 Both methods need energy and time; if the extracellular tension rises too fast, the cells are not able to maintain osmotic pressure balance, resulting in damage.
 Oligodendrocytes are particularly susceptible to apoptosis due to the above process.
 Once patients have osmotic demyelination, it is usually only partially reversible[7] and drug therapy is essential.
 Thyroid-stimulating hormone and corticosteroids are effective, and plasma exchange is also used to treat extrapontine myelinolysis.
 In addition to active drug treatment, it is equally important to improve the quality of life of patients and prevent complications such as aspiration pneumonia, deep vein thrombosis and pulmonary embolism[8].
 Therefore, such patients should actively carry out rehabilitation interventions to reduce morbidity and mortality.

 Hyperbaric oxygen therapy is considered to improve blood circulation and perfusion, promote fibroblast growth, supply oxygen to damaged tissues, increase neuronal oxygen reserve, promote reversible nerve fiber regeneration and remyelination, and increase aerobic metabolism[9].
 It has a good therapeutic effect on demyelination.